rahulreddy15/assignment/README.md

 2. **Data Synchronization**: Develop strategies for maintaining data consistency across instances.
 3. **Security**: Implement end-to-end encryption and robust authentication for inter-cloud communication.
 4. **Monitoring and Observability**: Create a centralized monitoring solution for a holistic system view.

-This multi-hybrid cloud approach provides flexibility to operate across diverse environments while maintaining a unified event-based architecture.
-It allows organizations to leverage the strengths of different cloud providers while maintaining control over their data and processing.